myselfsagar15/2025_ia651_juttu_bangera/README.md

 - **Total Records**: 284,807 transactions
 - **Attributes**: 30 features including anonymized PCA components (V1 to V28), `Time`, `Amount`, and `Class` (0: Legitimate, 1: Fraudulent)

 ## Methodology

 ### Preprocessing
-- Normalization and scaling applied to numerical attributes
+- Normalization using `StandardScaler` and `MinMaxScaler`
+- Feature selection based on variance and correlation
-- Dimensionality reduction performed using Uniform Manifold Approximation and Projection (UMAP)
+- Dimensionality reduction using **UMAP** for better separability of anomalies in 2D space

 ### Exploratory Data Analysis
 - Analyzed time-of-day patterns and distribution of principal components